pratiksha290/PORTFOLIO/README.md

 👩‍💻 About the Project

 In today’s digital era, having an online presence is essential for students and professionals.
-A personal portfolio website provides a single platform to present skills, projects, and achievements in a structured and professional manner.
+A personal portfolio website provides a centralized platform to present skills, projects, and accomplishments in a structured and professional manner.

 This project focuses on building a clean, responsive, and user-friendly portfolio website using modern web technologies.
-It also emphasizes Git and GitHub-based project management, making it a practical implementation of DevOps fundamentals.
+Additionally, it serves as a practical implementation of DevOps fundamentals, including Git-based version control and GitHub Pages deployment.

 🎯 Objectives

-To design and develop a visually appealing and responsive portfolio website.
+Design and develop a visually appealing and responsive portfolio website

-To showcase academic background, technical skills, certifications, and projects.
+Showcase academic background, technical skills, certifications, and projects

-To gain hands-on experience with Git version control (commits, branches, merges, conflict resolution).
+Gain hands-on experience with Git version control (commits, branches, merges, conflict resolution)

-To learn GitHub remote operations such as push, pull, clone, and repository hosting.
+Learn GitHub remote operations such as push, pull, clone, and repository hosting

-To prepare professional documentation using Markdown (README.md).
+Create professional documentation using Markdown (README.md)

-To deploy the project online using GitHub Pages.
+Deploy the project online using GitHub Pages

 🛠️ Technologies & Tools Used
+Frontend

+HTML5

+CSS3

-Frontend: HTML5, CSS3, JavaScript
+JavaScript

+Styling

-Styling: Modern CSS (Gradients, Animations, Responsive Design, Dark/Light Mode)
+Modern CSS (Gradients, Animations, Responsive Design)

+Dark / Light Mode support

+DevOps & Tools

-Version Control: Git Bash
+Git Bash (Version Control)

-Platform: GitHub, GitHub Pages
+GitHub & GitHub Pages

-Code Editor: Visual Studio Code
+Visual Studio Code (Code Editor)

 🔀 Git Branching Strategy

-To ensure organized and clean development, multiple Git branches were used:
+To ensure organized and maintainable development, multiple Git branches were used:

-feature branch – Used for adding new sections such as About, Skills, Projects, and Contact.
+feature branch – Added new sections such as About, Skills, Projects, and Contact

-test branch – Used to test layout changes, responsiveness, and navigation.
+test branch – Tested layout changes, responsiveness, and navigation

-bugfix branch – Used to fix issues like broken links, alignment problems, and CSS errors.
+bugfix branch – Fixed issues like broken links, alignment problems, and CSS errors

-experiment branch – Used for experimenting with themes, fonts, animations, and design ideas.
+experiment branch – Experimented with themes, fonts, animations, and design ideas

-Only stable and successful changes were merged into the main branch.
+Only stable and tested changes were merged into the main branch.

+📂 Project Structure
 PORTFOLIO/
 │
 ├── index.html     # Main portfolio webpage
 ├── style.css      # Styling, themes, and layout
 ├── script.js      # JavaScript functionality
 └── README.md      # Project documentation

 📌 Scope of the Project

-Development of a multi-section portfolio website (Home, About, Skills, Projects, Contact).
+Development of a multi-section portfolio website:

+Home

+About

+Skills

+Projects

+Contact

-Implementation of responsive design for different screen sizes.
+Implementation of responsive design for multiple screen sizes

-Practical usage of Git Bash for version control.
+Practical use of Git Bash for version control

-Hosting and deployment using GitHub Pages.
+Hosting and deployment using GitHub Pages

-Preparation of structured project documentation.
+Preparation of structured and professional documentation

 ✅ Expected Outcomes

-A fully functional and responsive portfolio website.
+A fully functional and responsive portfolio website

-Practical understanding of Git and GitHub workflows.
+Practical understanding of Git and GitHub workflows

-Experience with branching, merging, and conflict resolution.
+Experience with branching, merging, and conflict resolution

-A live hosted website accessible to anyone.
+A live hosted website accessible publicly

-Improved understanding of DevOps fundamentals.
+Improved understanding of DevOps fundamentals

 📚 References